RocketRace/rocketrace.github.io/_posts/2025-03-23-nixos-on-a-macbook-pro.md

 I happen to have an old MacBook gathering dust on a shelf.
 She's pretty cute, a late 2013 MacBook Pro that I used secondhand for a few years.
-Now, I've recently gotten increasingly aware of the unreliability of cloud-based American platform companies.
+Now, I've recently gotten increasingly aware of the unreliability of platform companies.
 So following the footsteps of probably every nerd with an old laptop, I thought "Hmm...
 I could probably turn this into a server and host a bunch of stuff there!"